FAQ

 Because a BEV has no Internal Combustion Engine (ICE) and therefore no tailpipe, a BEV does not emit any CO2 or other gases.

 Cargo space with seats up is about 474 litres.
 With seats flat, it is about 1076 litres.
-It is a bit shorter than the BMW 7-Series, but with about the same seating position in the front.

 Four traction inverters and direct drive-in-wheel motors eliminate the need for energy draining components, such as a gearbox and driveshafts, as used in standard EVs.
 Our drivetrain is not only in pole position for the highest efficiency on the market, it also reduces the number of rotating components for much lower maintenance.